-Preparatory Education is compulsory in the Department of English Language and Literature (Faculty of Arts and Science), the Department of Elementary Mathematics Education (Faculty of Education), and Translation and Interpretation (English) Department.
+Preparatory Education is compulsory in the Department of English Language and Literature (Faculty of Arts and Science), the Department of Elementary Mathematics Education (Faculty of Education), Department of Business and Administration (Faculty of Economics and Administrative Sciences), and Department of Translation and Interpretation (School of Foreign Languages).
 The students of the other departments may have Preparatory education within the quota upon their will.